 "We may then fairly conclude that Irenaeus (who lived between 130 to 202 A.D. and is considered a 'church father' by the Catholics) about the year 190 (A.D.)
-KNEW NOTHING of any Easter fast of forty days . . .
+KNEW NOTHING of any Easter fast of 40 days . . .

-And there is the same silence observable in all the pre-Nicene Fathers (those who lived before the Council of Nicea which took place in 325 A.D.), though many had occasion to mention such an Apostolic institution IF IT HAD EXISTED" (1913 Catholic Encyclopedia article on the religious observance).
+"And there is the same silence observable in all the pre-Nicene Fathers (those who lived before the Council of Nicea took place in 325 A.D.), though many had occasion to mention such an Apostolic institution if it had existed" (1913 Catholic Encyclopedia article on Lent).

-Lent was observed exactly 40 days prior to the celebration of Ishtar - Esotre and other goddesses by the Babylonians and, at times, by the ancient Israelites .
-(Occult Holidays or God's Holy Days by F. Coulter, 2nd edition, page 79).
+"Lent was observed exactly 40 days prior to the celebration of Ishtar / Esotre and other goddesses by the Babylonians and, at times, by the ancient Israelites . . .